 available for checkout at our

 As you walk back toward the Writers Workshop, note the Collaboration Rooms (also known as group study rooms).
-These study rooms accommodate up to six students and include a white board.
-Some rooms include a TV and DVD/VCR combo unit.
-They are available on a first-come, first-served basis but can be booked ahead of time.
-To find out how to book a collaboration room, see our Study Room informational page.
+These study rooms accommodate up to six students and each include a white board, a TV and DVD player or DVD/VCR combo unit.
+Rooms 1 & 2 each have a table equipped with 6 laptops/tablet-to-VGA connectors so that students plug in their laptops and share/switch between them on the big screen LCD in the room.
+The rooms are available on a first-come, first-served basis but can be booked ahead of time online.

 The English Department operates the Writers Workshop, where experienced tutors are available to help you.
 You may make an appointment or just walk in to discuss any aspect of the writing process.
 The hours of operation are posted on the door.

-Just past the Writers Workshop and throughout both levels of the library you will find copy machines.
-To find out how much these services cost and how to make copies, see our Photocopiers and Copy Cards information page.
+Near the Collaboration Rooms and a bit past the Writers Workshop you will find copy machines.
+For more information on costs and procedures, see our Photocopiers and Copy Cards information page.

 Room 291 is the Undergrad Teaching Lab.
 This lab is used for library instruction classes and library workshops.

-At our Gaming Center you can play video games from a variety of systems (PSP, Wii, X-Box, and more!).
+At our Gaming Zone you can play video games from a variety of systems.
+(PSP, Wii, X-Box and more!)
 Visit our gaming initiative page to see what is available for checkout and how to use the gaming center.

-Right in front of the Magazine and New Books Area are Scanning Stations.
-This includes scanners attached to computers as well as our large book scanning station (which scans materials to a USB drive).
-Besides this area, you will also find other scanners attached to computers throughout the upper level of the Undergraduate Library.
-To find out how to use one of these scanners, see our Printing and Scanning information section.
+Next to the media viewing stations are our Book Scanning Stations, which scans materials to a USB drive.
+You will also find other scanners (that don't require USBs) attached to computers throughout the upper level of the Undergraduate Library.
+To find out more, see our Printing and Scanning information section.